guitmz/midrashim/README.md

 # Linux.Midrashim
 This is my first x64 ELF infector written in full Assembly.
-It's contains a non destructive payload and will infect other ELF ([PIE](https://en.wikipedia.org/wiki/Position-independent_code) is also supported) on current directory only and not recursively.
+It contains a non destructive payload and will infect other ELF ([PIE](https://en.wikipedia.org/wiki/Position-independent_code) is also supported) on current directory only and not recursively.
 It uses `PT_NOTE to PT_LOAD` infection technique.

 # Build